McIver Women's Baths: Condition

 This site has remained in active use since the 1870s (although there are reports of use as early as the 1830s).
 Having been exposed to the natural ocean environment and the coastal weather patterns for this period of time, the weather has had a definitive effect on the condition of the baths and the physical fabric of the site.
 These effects have seen the fabric repaired, renewed or replaced on a number of occasions to ensure that the condition of the baths remain acceptable for its use to continue.

 The integrity of this site derives, in part, from its natural origins on the rock platform.
 However, the fabric of the baths and the adjoining facilities has been compromised by the unrelenting coastal environmental factors that surround the site.
 These effects have seen the fabric repaired, renewed or replaced on a number of occasions.
 The primary objective of listing the McIver Women's Baths is not to conserve the original or in situ fabric.
 The replacement or repair (where appropriate) of the in situ fabric will allow the site to continue to be used by the community and it will serve to protect the inherent privacy of the location.
 The strong conditions of the coastal environment has seen the adjoining fabric (the railings, fences and amenities buildings) already repaired and replaced on a number of occasions.
-The intention of the listing is not to conserve the current fabric but to see it replaced (when necessary) to ensure thebaths continue to be used.
+The intention of the listing is not to conserve the current fabric but to see it replaced (when necessary) to ensure the baths continue to be used.